Hannes8210/Party_manifestos/README.md

 ## Requirements

-An account on the Google Cloud platform (GCP) and creating a JSON file containing the GCP service account key by following the setup process described in: https://cloud.google.com/translate/docs/setup. <br>
+An account on the Google Cloud platform (GCP) and creating a JSON file containing the GCP service account key (https://cloud.google.com/translate/docs/setup). <br>
 An account at https://manifesto-project.wzb.eu/ and creating and storing the API key as an environmental variable "api_key_manifesto_project".

 Files in the current working directory: